willkillson/Tetris/README.md

 Keys are WASD for movement, and JK for rotate left / rotate right.
 Instant drop with W.

 Changes
-\n
 -Instant drop added
 -Lock delay added